kyma-project/test-infra/development/image-builder/README.md

         Additional tag that the image will be tagged -variant string
         If variants.yaml file is present, define which variant should be built.
 If variants.yaml is not present, this flag will be ignored
+  -pre-build-script string
+        Path to script that will be run before build.
+It will receive docker tag in format provided via TagTemplate in config as first argument.
+Output from script isn't used in build process, but build will fail on script failure.

 ```